anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 hash table method is just a different way of storing these values from the original array one by one and check for their existence as we go, as we did in the previous solution where we needed two arrays.

-except for in this method we're implementing the <code>filter</code> method which you should be familiar with if you read through the previous solutions. and <code>hasOwnProperty</code> which a little bit like <code>array.includes()</code>. except for this method is used with objects and <code>includes</code> is used with arrays.
+except for in this method we're implementing the `filter` method which you should be familiar with if you read through the previous solutions. and `hasOwnProperty` which a little bit like `array.includes()`. except for this method is used with objects and `includes` is used with arrays.

 here is the code that implements these methods: